bormilan/bormilan.com/client/src/posts/seeger.md

 ## Introduction

-During the manufacturing processes, critical/difficult steps appear many times, which influence the final outcome drastically.
-Today, so may solutions out there for these type of problems.
-These days there are plenty of tools and technologies avalaible, that can help us create automatic quality control for these.
-Given the problem, a company manufacturing break systems, wants to improve its manufacturing processes, by quality control of the installation of a Seeger ring.
+During the manufacturing processes, critical and difficult steps often occur, which can have a significant impact on the outcome.
+Fortunately, there are now numerous tools and technologies available to address these types of problems.
+In this case, a company that manufactures brake systems is looking to enhance its manufacturing processes by implementing quality control for the installation of a Seeger ring.

-As a solution to this, we plan to create an algorithm that works with computer vision and machine learning, running on a Rasberry Pi, which monitors the parts through it’s camera.
-To overcome the difficulties of the situation, a box is made for the Pi and the camera with 3D printing, in which they can be placed in the production line environment.
-Plus LED lighting on the camera to help take better photos.
+To tackle this issue, our proposed solution involves creating an algorithm that utilizes computer vision and machine learning.
+This algorithm will run on a Raspberry Pi, which will monitor the parts using its camera.
+To overcome the challenges posed by the production line environment, we will design a 3D-printed box to house the Pi and the camera.
+Additionally, LED lighting will be implemented to improve the quality of the captured photos.

-So overall, a fast, accurate, but above all, practical, simple, and inexpensive solution must be provided to the partner company to automate the quality assurance of this critical step.
+In summary, our goal is to provide the partner company with a fast, accurate, practical, simple, and cost-effective solution to automate the quality assurance of this critical step.

 ## The Problem

-In this project, the problem i wanted to solve, is that there was a step during an assembly, when the operator applies a ring on the top of an axis which is on the top of a spring.
-The problem was that, if the ring doesn't applied correctly, the spring pushes the axis up, and the product would not work safely.
+The problem I aimed to solve in this project was related to a specific step in the assembly process.
+During this step, the operator needed to apply a ring on top of an axis that sits on a spring.
+If the ring was not applied correctly, the spring would push the axis up, resulting in an unsafe product.

-The specificity of this problem is that, this assembling step is made under a press, so it was complicated to see the ring.
+The challenge in this problem was that the assembly step took place under a press, making it difficult to see the ring.

 ## Data

-The first task when you make a project like this, is to figure it out how to set up the camera, which angle could show the object in the best representation, how you would set up the lights and so on.
-I tried a few angles, and put a LED on the front of the camera to assure a good light to the environment.
-Here is some example from the first tries:
+The first task in a project like this is to determine how to set up the camera to capture the best representation of the object, including the angle and lighting.
+I experimented with various angles and added an LED to the front of the camera to ensure adequate lighting.
+Here is an example from the initial attempts:

 <center><img src="http://www.bormilan.com/seeger1.png" width="80%" height="80%"></center>

-If you thinks it is a good set up, you can start gathering data, that you can use for researching the possible solutions.
+If you are satisfied with this setup, you can start gathering data for researching possible solutions.

-My plan was to use some kind of Machine Learning based solution, so I had to create a lot of picture from the object.
-It is important to know that if you use a Machine Learning model, you need to put a lot of work and time into this step.
-Some people say this is the most important step, because the core of an ML solution is data.
-I agree with it because my experience confirms it, I will write the details later on this article.
+Since I planned to use a Machine Learning-based solution, I needed to create a large number of pictures of the object.
+It is important to note that when using a Machine Learning model, this step requires significant effort and time.
+Some people consider it the most crucial step because the quality of the data is essential for an ML solution.
+I agree with this perspective based on my own experience, which I will discuss in more detail later in this article.

-So I created a huge amount of data, with different angles, lights and in some cases I made the ring in a "wrong" position for the negative training data.
+Therefore, I generated a substantial amount of data, capturing the object from different angles and lighting conditions.
+In some cases, I intentionally placed the ring in a "wrong" position to create negative training data.

 ## Models

-At first time I thought that something classification will do the trick, so I started trying models, research what models could work in my case.
-I found a lot of good option, but at some point I realised what if I try a lot of them, and compare the result with each other so that I can pick the best two or three.

-I tried seven different models, and I used cross validation with five batches.
-You can see an example result below.
+When I began working on my project, I experimented with different models to find the most suitable one.
+I researched various options and decided to compare the results of several models to choose the best two or three.
+After trying out seven different models and using cross-validation with five batches, I was able to narrow down my choices.
+An example result is shown below.

 <center><img src="http://www.bormilan.com/seeger2.png" width="70%" height="70%"></center>

-So after the tests and the research, I picked two machine learning model, the <ins>Knn</ins> and the <ins>SVC</ins> classifiers.
-Besides I worked on the deep learning direction too, I tried some pre-trained <ins>neural network</ins>, but the custom network I made by myself gave the best result.

-I needed to convert the image, or extract the features with some algorithm to make the data compatible with the <ins>knn</ins> and <ins>SVC</ins> classifier.
-For this purpse, I used the [HOG](https://learnopencv.com/histogram-of-oriented-gradients/)Histogram of Oriented Gradients feature descriptor.
-With this I made one dimensional data from the two dimensional image.
+Based on my tests and research, I selected the Knn and SVC classifiers in machine learning.
+I also explored deep learning and tested some pre-trained neural networks, but ultimately found that the custom network I designed myself produced the best results.
+To make the data compatible with the Knn and SVC classifiers, I used the HOG (Histogram of Oriented Gradients) feature descriptor to extract features from the image and convert it into one-dimensional data.

-My custom network design looked like this:
+Here is a diagram of my custom network design:

 ```python
 def createModel():